Zahra-Ashoori/EEG-Seizure-Prediction-CBAM-3DCNN/README.md

 - EEG preprocessing (band-stop, high-pass filtering, normalization)
 - Segmentation of preictal and interictal signals
 - Spectrogram generation using STFT
-- Placeholder for future model training
+- Training model based on ...